 O&M costs are projected to increase from US$37.0 million in 1999 to US$42.8 million in 2000 primarily due to escalation of O&M costs at IGP-M and additional costs associated with the conversion program from manufactured gas to natural gas.
-O&M is projected to decrease from US$42.8 million in 2000 to US$32.7 million in 2001 as a substantial amount of the conversion work will be completed and CEG can shut down two of its three compressor stations.
+O&M is projected to decrease from US$42.8 million in 2000 to US$32.7 million in 2001 as a substantial amount of the conversion work will be completed and the related closure by CEG of two of its three compressor stations.
 In addition, pipeline maintenance is expected to decrease as a substantial amount of pipe will be replaced.
 Finally, there is expected to be a significant reduction in the number of ex-patriate employees and the associated expenses.
-From 2001 to 2002, O&M is projected to continue to decrease as more efficiencies are realized in converting from manufactured to natural gas.
-Labor costs from 2000 to 2002 are expected to escalate by IGP-M but the headcount is not projected to increase.
+From 2001 to 2002, O&M is projected to continue to decrease as more efficiencies are realized from the conversion of manufactured to natural gas.
+Labor costs from 2000 to 2002 are expected to escalate by IGP-M but the number of employees is not projected to increase.
 In 2003, the conversion program is expected to be substantially complete and it is anticipated that combined O&M and labor costs will be reduced to approximately US$50 per customer.
-In 2004 and beyond, O&M and labor costs are projected to increase in line with IGP-M.
+In 2004 and thereafter, O&M and labor costs are projected to increase in line with IGP-M.

 Management Fees

 Management fees are, in accordance with a Technology Transfer Agreement, the greater of US$1.5 million or 7% of EBIT before management fees and are projected to continue through 2006.
-The Technology Transfer Agreement is denominated in Real and terminates in 2006.
-Enron receives 22.5% of the total management fee.
+The Technology Transfer Agreement, scheduled to terminate in 2006, is denominated in Real.
+These projections assume that it is not renewed.
+Pursuant to such agreement, Enron receives 22.5% of the total management fee.
 The other partners in CEG receive the remainder.

 Depreciation